-Investigation
+• Investigation

-Upon receipt of any report of bullying, Hynes will conduct an immediate investigation of the incident.
+Upon receipt of any bullying report, Hynes will immediately investigate the incident.
 The investigation will begin no later than the next business day of which the school is in session after the report is received by the school official.
 The investigation will be completed no later than ten (10) school days after the date the written report of the incident is submitted to the school official.

 The investigation shall include: (a) interviewing the alleged perpetrator(s) and victim(s); (b) identified witnesses; (c) identified teacher(s) and staff member(s).
-Physical evidence of bullying incident will be reviewed, if available.
+Physical evidence of bullying incidents will be reviewed, if available.

-• Notification
+Notification